SPECIAL MATES RATES DEAL THIS MONTH $650.00 (normally $750.00)

 Q) I have a Power Commander / Rapid bike / Bazzaz module fitted already.
 Can this be left on?

-A) No. You will need to remove or bypass any aftermarket unit before we work on the ECU.
+A) No. You will need to remove or bypass any aftermarket unit before we work on the ECU as this will conflict.

 Q) How can you remap bikes that nobody else can do?

 A) Because we don’t work like anybody else.
 We are software developers, they are remappers.
 They mess with the standard factory maps where we write our own software.

 Check out these YouTube Video for more info:

 Not close enough to us to bring in your bike.
 No matter: